ngs-doo/TemplaterExamples/Advanced/TemplaterServer (Java)/Readme.md

 #### Scorecard

 Nested contexts can also be used in Excel.
 Named range can act as user-defined context.
-While tags will be analyzed during resize, values will be not.
-In this case processing of document in multiple stages.
+While tags will be analyzed during resize, values will not.
+In that case processing of document in multiple stages is required.